Call me on the job on:

 • Remove rotten post section in the ground and retreat the remaining post with wood preservative and rot treatment.

-• Place a concrete fence post repair spur in the hole and fix secure to the post with coach bolts.
+• Place a concrete fence post repair spur in the hole and fix secure to the repaired wooden post with coach bolts.
+Coach screws can be used but is an inferior used for quickness.

 Post hole depth